nim-lang/Nim/doc/filters.rst

 .. contents::

-A `Source Code Filter` transforms the input character stream to an in-memory output stream before parsing.
+A `Source Code Filter (SCF)`  transforms the input character stream to an in-memory output stream before parsing.
 A filter can be used to provide templating systems or preprocessors.